oconnor663/jacko.io/posts/async_two.md

 about to see a lot of this `Pin` business, and we have to talk about it. `Pin` solves a big problem that async/await has in languages without a garbage collector.
-It's a deep topic,[^quote] and we'll have more to say about it at the end of this chapter, but _our code_ won't really care about this problem until much later.[^iterators] So for now I'm going to take an…unorthodox approach.
-I'm just going to [go on the internet and tell lies][lies].
+It's a deep topic,[^quote] and we'll have more to say about it at the end of this chapter, but _our_ code won't run into this problem until much later.[^iterators] So for now, I'm going to take an…unorthodox approach.
+I'm just gonna [go on the internet and tell lies][lies].

 [struct_pin]: https://doc.rust-lang.org/std/pin/struct.Pin.html

-[^iterators]: Readers who already know about `Pin`: We saw [one Tokio example
+[^iterators]: Readers who already know about `Pin`: We did see [a Tokio example
-    in Chapter One][tokio_serial] that depends on `Pin` guarantees for soundness, because it holds a local iterator across an `.await`.
+    in Chapter One][tokio_serial] that relies on `Pin` guarantees for soundness, because it holds a local iterator across an `.await`.
 Can you spot it without clicking on the link?
-That didn't even occur to me when I first wrote the example, which I think is a testament to the success of `Pin`.
+That fact didn't even occur to me when I wrote the example, which I think is a testament to the success of `Pin`.
 Our implementation will do something similar when we get to `JoinHandle` in Chapter Three.